 The Project is designed with an on-site stormwater retention system that during the life of the Project will comply with the City's drainage requirements by preventing site discharge and transport of untreated runoff.
-The proposed storm drain system includes multiple underground structures, which have been preliminarily sized to provide sufficient storage for the incremental increase resulting from the 100-year controlling storm event.
+All onsite project flows will drain through a series of gutters, catch basins and pipes and will terminate within project-graded retention basin which has been preliminarily sized to provide sufficient storage for the incremental increase resulting from the 100-year controlling storm event.
+Existing offsite flow that enters the site from the north shall be collected within the northerly portion of the site and directed to historical path easterly.
+This offsite flow shall be directed by a 5' high rip rap channel wall which will be reviewed and approved by all appropriate agencies.
 The Project will be required to comply with the Stormwater Management and Discharge Controls per Chapter 13.08 of the Desert Hot Springs Municipal Code (Ordinance #1997-03).
 Moreover, the Project proponent will be required to develop and implement a Project-Specific Water Quality Management Plan (WQMP) to comply with the most current standards of the Whitewater River Region Water Quality Management Plan for Urban Runoff and the Whitewater River Watershed MS4 Permit.

 The Project-Specific WQMP will identify a strategy of site design, source controls, and treatment controls with a required operation and maintenance program to address post-construction runoff quality and quantity.
 The site plan, grading design, storm drain design, and retention facility of the Project must be factored in the Project-Specific WQMP development and documentation.
 Runoff from throughout the impervious surfaces (buildings, hardscape and pavement) of each drainage management area will be conveyed via surface and piped flows to a corresponding underground retention structure.
-Each retention facility will be sized to collect and percolate the worst-case increase in runoff volume between the pre- and post-development condition resulting from the 100-year controlling storm event.
-The interim facilities will be in place on a short-term basis, but the proponent will comply with the local MS4 regulations by implementing a WQMP specific to the interim operations.
-This plan will ensure that that storm water runoff generated by these facilities is properly handled and maintained.
-Temporary retention basins and conveyances will be constructed to accept runoff from the impervious surfaces of the interim complex (asphalt and containers).
-The basins must be sized to contain a minimum of 5,306 cubic feet.
+Each retention facility will be sized to collect and percolate the worst-case increase in runoff volume between the preand post-development condition resulting from the 100-year controlling storm event.
 As proposed, the stormwater retention and management strategy are expected to comply with local and regional requirements for protecting surface water quality and preventing waste discharge violations.
 Less than significant impacts are expected.

-PotentiallyLess ThanNoSignificantSignificant withSignificantImpactImpactMitigationImpactImpactIncorporatedIncorporatedImpact b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
+b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?

 Local groundwater resources are managed under the Missions Springs Water District 2015 Urban Water Management Plan (UWMP).
 Regionally, groundwater resources are managed by a partnership among MSWD, Coachella Water Authority (CWA), Coachella Valley Water District (CVWD), Desert Water Agency (DWA), and Indio Water Authority (IWA) under the Coachella Valley Integrated Regional Water Management (IRWM) program.
 The UWMP acknowledges that continued artificial groundwater recharge efforts are necessary to eliminate or reduce the groundwater overdraft condition.
 MSWD, DWA, and CVWD presently manage the Mission Creek Subbasin resources and its replenishment efforts under the terms of a 2004 settlement agreement.
 Groundwater management is also guided by the evaluation and water use strategies identified in the UWMP.
-As required by the policies of the General Plan, the City continues to cooperate with MSWD and other agencies in implementing a groundwater replenishment program capable of ensuring the viability of the Mission Creek subbasin.
+As required by the policies of the General Plan, the City continues to cooperate with MSWD and other agencies in implementing a groundwater replenishment program capable of ensuring the viability of the Mission Creek Subbasin.